California lawmaker, governor reach deal on vaccine bill

 “These amendments clarify legal and administrative processes in SB276 in order to ensure medical providers, parents, school administrators and public health officials know the rules of the road once it takes effect,” Click said in a statement, referencing the bill number.

 Newsom’s 11th-hour demands had roiled the Legislature and frustrated the bill’s supporters, all of whom were caught by surprise when he announced them in a tweet this week.

 It prompted several newspapers across California to editorially question the freshman governor’s commitment to limiting vaccine exemptions during a year of record measles outbreaks.

-Senate President Pro Tem Toni Atkins, a fellow Democrat from San Diego, on Friday said in a statement that Newsom should first sign the bill already on his desk, one that she said “has been vigorously vetted and negotiated for months and deserves to be enacted on its merits in the form that was agreed to.”
+Senate President Pro Tem Toni Atkins, a fellow Democrat from San Diego, said both chambers plan to vote on the companion bill on Monday, with the understanding that Newsom would then sign the original measure.

-Having that bill signed into law would make it “easier to move forward with new language that has been proposed,” she said.

 Signing the bill would also counter opponents who have threatened and harassed Pan and other lawmakers over the pending legislation, she said: “It is important that we send the message that loud and violent will not drown out reason and science in how we govern California.”